Dan-k391/PseudocodeCompiler/index.md

 }
 ```

-What the lexer does is to convert raw text source code into tokens.
+What the lexer(scanner) does is to convert raw text source code into tokens.

 In most programming languages there are these token categories. *[2]*
 - Keywords are words in the language structure itself, like WHILE or IF or TRUE.